mokuda2/senioryearreflection/_posts/2023-04-04-The-Color-Red.md

 "I've known since I was really young, before I was a teenager.
 But all this time, I've suppressed my feelings and would try to live in self-denial.
 Even for the past few years, I thought that these feelings of romance were evil, even for heterosexual couples.
 If I were to do something romantic with a guy and it was considered a sin, how could a straight guy doing something romantic with a girl not be a sin?
 The emotions themselves appear to be the same.
 I used to think that marriage was just a ceremony and that it should've been completely independent of people's feelings.
 But I've learned from dating guys that these emotions are good and completely natural.
 The advice that Gyuna has given me seems to be relatable for both straight and gay people."

 After some discussion, Gyuna said, "Remember that time when you and I were at the library for a really long time during the last week of the semester?
-I asked a lot of questions pertaining to exaltation and stuff like that to Christian to see what his thoughts were."
+I asked a lot of questions pertaining to exaltation to Christian to see what his thoughts were."

 "We're taught that God loves all His children,” Christian said.
 “If He were to create a certain race or sexual orientation or gender that was inferior to another, then God would cease to be God.
 He has to have some sort of plan for those in your situation."